greenarrow2019/Ansible-Network-Automation/Ansible/docs/Playbook.md

 ### getarp.yml

-This playbook is run against the backboneRT.
-The purpose of this playbook is to get the arp table from that router.
+This playbook was run against the backboneRT.
+The purpose of this playbook was to get the arp table from that router.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Ansible/images/32.png)